Former Punjab Deputy CM OP Soni arrested in disproportionate assets case

 The state vigilance bureau accused the Congress leader of amassing assets disproportionate to his known sources of income between 2016 and 2022.

-The Punjab Vigilance Bureau on Sunday arrested former Deputy Chief Minister Om Prakash Soni in a case of alleged disproportionate assets, NDTV reported.
+The Punjab Vigilance Bureau on Sunday arrested former Deputy Chief Minister Om Prakash Soni in a case relating to allegations that he held disproportionate assets, NDTV reported.

 An official spokesperson said that a case has been registered against him under provisions of the Prevention of Corruption Act dealing with criminal misconduct by a public servant, The Tribune reported.